Dick Kallman: Personal life

-Kallman had from youth exhibited an appreciation of fine antique furnishings and an acumen for business.
+From youth, Kallman had exhibited an appreciation of fine antique furnishings and an acumen for business.
 Kallman formed a music publishing company in 1966.
-By the late 1970s, he had retired from show business and was a wealthy antiques and art dealer and living with Steven Szladek, his life partner, in a Manhattan apartment.
+By the late 1970s, he had retired from show business and was a wealthy antiques and art dealer living with life partner Steven Szladek in a Manhattan apartment.

 Kallman and Szladek were murdered by three intruders in 1980 during a robbery of the art, antiques, and jewelry in their apartment.
 The killers were later caught and convicted.
 A fictionalized account of Kallman's life, Up With the Sun by Thomas Mallon, was published by Knopf in February 2023.